 Here as well, we tailor our support to the respective needs of initiatives and volunteer groups, offering know-how, access to networks, or legal and organizational support instead of or in addition to direct funding.
 For many projects we have supported, the contacts or knowledge we are able to provide were of much greater help than mere financial support would have been.

-Our focus is on needs-based collaboration with humans, not with the respective organizations.
+Our focus is on needs-based collaboration with humans, not with organizations.
 What does the person want?
 And what do they really need?